snoyberg/stack-coc/COMMUNICATIONS.md

 sensitive to your feelings if expressed privately and calmly.
 Again, you cannot _demand_ such a change, but a polite request is reasonable.

+### Don't take it personally

+We often become personally invested in our software.
+We dedicate huge amounts of time, both personal and professional, to making it succeed.
+It can sometimes be difficult to hear criticism of our software.

+However, technical discussions will ultimately include some such criticism.
+Don't take it personally!
+Many of the points below try to help this become a reality.

+### Don't make it personal

+A corollary to the above: don't _make_ it personal.
+When discussing a technical topic, there is rare&mdash;if ever&mdash;good reason to implicate negative attributes to the author.
+Indicating that the author is unintelligent, implying nefarious motives, or similar comments brings the discussion down from technical to personal.

+_If_ the other side in a discussion makes it personal, my
+recommendation: immediately point it out as such, with a link to this section.

+### Respect privacy

+Some topics are best discussed publicly.
+Others may be well handled privately.
+If you believe you are in the latter category, send a private message requesting the other side participate privately.
+If agreed to, somewhat obviously, **do not** violate that agreement!

+That said, private communications can be used as a method of private attacks and intimidation.
+As such, communications can only reasonably be considered private if both sides agree.

+### Respect others' time

+This is covered in depth in the "prior art" links above.
+Most people are interacting with the Stack community in their free time.
+Companies that support development of tooling are spending funds they could be using for non-community activities.
+We should respect these contributions.

+On the other hand, for users and consumers of the technology, we should wherever possible try to make life as easy as we can.
+Avoid creating blockers for people if you can.
+Recognize differences in goals and see if they can be addressed.
+Be aware that it may _not_ be possible to address these differences.
+Be explicit about your intentions so people can make decisions on how they wish to proceed with achieving their goals.